leonberlang/datasciencefundamentals/README.md

-# Exercises of week 1 of the course Data Science Fundamentals
+# Exercises of Data Science Fundamentals
-All exercises of week 1 will be shown down here.
+All exercises and assignments will be shown down here.